Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-6-BFF-Proxy/README.md

 ---
 page_type: sample
-name: React SPA with ASP.NET Core backend calling Microsoft Graph using the backend for frontend proxy pattern
+name: React SPA with ASP.NET Core backend calling Microsoft Graph using the backend for frontend proxy architecture
-description: A React single-page application with an ASP.NET Core backend authenticating users and calling the Microsoft Graph API using the backend for frontend proxy pattern
+description: A React single-page application with an ASP.NET Core backend authenticating users and calling the Microsoft Graph API using the backend for frontend proxy architecture
 languages:
  - csharp
  - javascript